 Georgia’s New Trustees

-The original motto, Non Sibi Sed Aliis, which means “not for self but for others,” steers the selection process each year toward people whose lives and accomplishments have made the state a better place.
+The trustees were disbanded in 1752, but the state re-established the honor in 2009 to recognize modern-day Georgians.
+The original motto, Non Sibi Sed Aliis, or “Not for self but for others,” guides the selection of new trustees, those whose lives, careers and accomplishments have made their state and their world a better place.

-This year’s trustees join a roster of distinguished contemporary Georgians, including fast-food pioneer and philanthropist Truett Cathy, construction giant and Civil Rights participant Herman Russell, former Ambassador and former Mayor Andrew Young, developer Tom Cousins, former Sen. Sam Nunn, former University of Georgia Athletics Director Vince Dooley, businessman and philanthropist Ted Turner, baseball legend Hank Aaron, The Home Depot co-founder Bernie Marcus and the late Marguerite Neel Williams, a founding trustee of The Georgia Trust for Historic Preservation. – Christy Simo
+This year’s new trustees join a distinguished contemporary roster that includes businessman and philanthropist Ted Turner, baseball legend Henry Aaron, Home Depot co-founder and philanthropist Bernie Marcus and the late Marguerite Neel Williams, a founding trustee of The Georgia Trust for Historic Preservation.